-In celebration of our 50th anniversary and with immense gratitude for shareholders' continuous support, the Board is pleased to recommend a final dividend of 3.0 cents per share and special dividend payout of 2.0 cents per share, making a total of 5.0 cents for FY2023, subject to shareholders' approval at the Annual General Meeting to be held on 29 April 2024.
+The Board is pleased to recommend a final dividend of 3.0 cents per share for FY2024, subject to shareholders' approval at the Annual General Meeting to be held on 29 April 2025.
 This announcement exemplifies our commitment to enhancing stakeholder value, even amidst challenges.
 Our Group's financial robustness remains unwavering, a testament to our resilience and strategic focus on sustainability with environmental, social and governance (ESG) considerations.